Click on the different buttons to display the videos that match each category. Many videos fit in multiple categories.

 The South Dakotans you are about to meet live with disabilities.
 Each decided whether or not to disclose that disability, at school, work and in social settings.
 The decisions are highly personal, and while these people are willing to disclose, they respect those who choose differently.

 Jessica has a video channel with TONS of videos about ADHD.
 She calls it her ADHD toolbox — a place to keep all the research-based strategies she’s learned about having and living with ADHD.
-She’s a happy person!
-Check out this one.
+According to the New York Times, she had trouble organizing all the information she was learning, so she turned to YouTube.
+“Notebooks, no, I lose notebooks.
+YouTube.
+I won’t lose YouTube.”
+New York Times profile on Jessica

 Doing small things right leads to doing big things right.
 Excerpt from a University of Texas at Austin commencement address by Naval Adm.
 William H. McRaven, ninth commander of U.S. Special Operations Command.
 Focus is on getting up, getting going, and never giving up.